adrian88888888/AHK-Virtual-Desktop-Library/README.md

 ; opens notepad always on desktop 1 using his winExe:
 AlwaysOpenOnDesktopNumber(1,,"Notepad.exe")

-; to get the class easier:
-r::CopyActiveHwnd() ; thats it, just paste it wherever you want t::CopyActiveClass() y::CopyActiveExe()
+; to get the hwnd, class and exe easier: r::CopyActiveHwnd() ; thats it, just paste it wherever you want t::CopyActiveClass() y::CopyActiveExe()